jesussobrino/strapi-plugin-import-export-entries/README.md

 That's why we need a way to define the field used to find an entry in a collection.
 This field is called an `idField`.

-To define the `idField` of a collection, add it in the `pluginOptions` of the collection, under the property `import-export-entries`.
+To define the `idField` of a collection, add it in the `pluginOptions` of the collection, under the property `import-export-entries-js`.
 Using the example above, this is how we would define the `idField` of the collection `hospital`:

 ```ts
 {